 Remember what we said above.
 Come as you are.
-There isn’t a right way to pray because the Bible says we should pray continually or without ceasing. ( 1 Thessalonians 5:17) That means prayer is literally our lifestyle.
-We can talk to God about the fungus in our toes, the rumble in your tummy, or the deep things like death.
+There isn’t a right way to pray, because the Bible says we should pray continually or without ceasing (1 Thessalonians 5:17).
+That means prayer is literally our lifestyle.
+We can talk to God about the fungus in our toes, the rumble in our tummy, or the deep things like death.

 Nothing is too little or too big for prayer!

-One easy way to pray authentic-heart felt prayers without feeling like a broken record is to use a prayer acronym.
-My family loves these as it gives us ideas for how to format or organize our prayers, without getting mundane.
+One easy way to pray authentic, heart-felt prayers without feeling like a broken record is to use a prayer acronym.
+My family loves these, as they give us ideas for how to format or organize our prayers without getting mundane.